 While you will be hard pressed to find recipes that explicitly call for frozen or thawed sour cream, there are plenty of recipes that call for sour cream.
 Almost all of those recipes will not really be harmed or ruined by using the frozen or thawed stuff so go right ahead.
 If you need some good starter ideas for recipes, consider the following culinary categories.

 - Pancakes.
 Pancakes are one of the best things you can make with thawed dairy products.
+Read our article to find out does pancake mix go bad.

 - Pie.
 Just don’t use the thawed sour cream as a topping.